 We are going to examine the Choleric in Control.

 In review, Control is the need to establish and maintain a satisfactory relationship with people in respect to decision making, control and power.

 The Choleric in Control strengths are: being personable (charming), people motivators, leaders, well-organized, disciplined, confident.

-The Choleric in Control weaknesses are: harsh temper, controlling, intolerance of weakness, lack of emotions, requires man’s recognition, chameleon (can be what ever it takes).
+The Choleric in Control weaknesses are: a harsh temper, being controlling, an intolerance of weakness, lack of emotions, requiring man’s recognition; being a chameleon (can be whatever it takes).